BrandonW24/C2O-Controller-2-OSC-/README.md

   ## Notes

-  * **Motion Kill Switch:** If your motion platform behaves unexpectedly, hit the red "MOTION KILL SWITCH" in the Motion tab to instantly send a zeroed payload to your rig and halt movement[cite: 92, 93].
+  * **Motion Kill Switch:** If your motion platform behaves unexpectedly, hit the red "MOTION KILL SWITCH" in the Motion tab to instantly send a zeroed payload to your rig and halt movement
-  * **Dashboard Output:** In both the Output and Incoming Monitor tabs, you can switch the visualizer from a "Scrolling Log" (showing every packet) to an "In-Place Dashboard" (showing the current static state) to drastically reduce UI rendering load during gameplay[cite: 41, 42, 123].
+  * **Dashboard Output:** In both the Output and Incoming Monitor tabs, you can switch the visualizer from a "Scrolling Log" (showing every packet) to an "In-Place Dashboard" (showing the current static state) to drastically reduce UI rendering load during gameplay